Virgil Julius Caldwell

 Perception of Korea and the Korean War

-Virgil Julius Caldwell discusses his perception of Korea, the Korean War, and basic training.
-He recalls how when he was drafted, the Korean War was going strong.
-He describes doubts about going to Korea but also how the Korean War was a chance to receive the GI BIll and pay for graduate school.
-He shares how he was placed in an integrated unit during basic training and how he was housed with other college graduates.
+Virgil Julius Caldwell shares his thoughts on Korea, the Korean War, and his experience in basic training.
+When he was drafted, the Korean War was in full swing, and he had doubts about going to Korea.
+He recognized that the War was an opportunity to receive the GI Bill and pay for graduate school.
+He shares how he was placed in an integrated unit and was housed with other college graduates.

 Share YouTube: